goodudetheboy/udp_server_backend/README.md

-# udp_packet_challenge by Vuong Ho
-### Red Balloon Security - Python Programming Interview Challenge ##
+# UDP Server - CRC32 Packet Processor

 ## Overall
-This package contains the implementation of a UDP server with features and specifications specifided in the Python Programming Interview Challenge by Red Balloon Security.
+This package contains the implementation of a UDP server.
 It supports concurrent processing and validating digital signature and repeating key XOR'd cyclic checksum CRC32 DWORDS of incoming UDP packet.
 The user can also specify a delay (in seconds) to the logging of validation failures to file.